 Back in 1965 a young Vietnamese Holland, but God had other plans.
-His n, Peter Huan saw the plight of the visa application was rejected three
+His visa application was rejected three times

-This was when he knew he should come to Australia, first settling in Melbourne, then Sydney where he finished theological studies with the MSCs
+This was when he knew he should come to Australia, first settling in Melbourne, then Sydney where he finished theological studies with the MSCs.